MajorZiploc/django-react/on_render.md

   https://docs.render.com/infrastructure-as-code#generating-a-blueprint-from-existing-services

 TODO:
-  backend always gives make a 400 bad request
+  backend always gives make a 400 bad request with strict cors settings
-    considering ssh'ing into it and running a debug_shell to look at various settings or just make it super unsafe with dev like settings to see if we can find the issue related to cors restrictions
+    related to cors restrictions
       currently left it with dev like settings need to restrict it down again
+      consider ssh'ing into it and running a debug_shell to look at various settings !figure out how to ssh into servers from render